 We set out on a study to determine which apartment video ad content performed the best on YouTube.
 We found that almost all of our client’s videos fell into three content categories: tour videos, lifestyle videos

 We found that on average, apartment videos that feature both lifestyle and tour content outperform videos that include only tour or lifestyle content.

-More prospects click on these types of video ads (CTR was 0.18% vs. 0.13-0.14%), more prospects view these types of videos, and more prospects visit a community’s website after watching these ads and these ads enjoyed a lower cost per acquisition ($11 vs. $16-$17).
-CPA in this case is defined as the ad spend per site visit attributable to the video ad (this includes clicks and post views).
+More prospects click on these types of video ads (CTR was 0.18% vs. 0.13-0.14%), more prospects view these types of videos, more prospects visit a community’s website after watching these ads, and these ads enjoyed a lower cost per acquisition ($11 vs. $16-$17).
+CPA, in this case, is defined as the ad spend per site visit attributable to the video ad (this includes clicks and post views).

 Tour only video content performed better than lifestyle only content.
 The click-through rate, post-view rate and cost per acquisition were all better than lifestyle content.